 Stop by the local Crows Nest storefront to sample close to 20 preservative-free sodas, as well as milkshake flavours and ice cream toppings.

-If you prefer to wet your whistle with something a little stronger (read: wine), stop by the Cellar Door at Bunnyconnellen.
+If you prefer to wet your whistle with something a little stronger (read: wine), groups can book a private meal and tasting at the Cellar Door at Bunnyconnellen.

 Pack the picnic blanket and relax on the lawn of this winery and olive grove as you sample their vino and local produce.